 ESOP for all.

 Karl Marx talks about the foundation of capitalism as the process of extracting “surplus value” from your workers.
 You pay them less than they produce.
-You keep all the rights to that surplus value, meaning all the profits.
+You keep all the rights to that surplus-value, meaning all the profits.
 The more the better.
 Karl Marx didn’t have Employee Stock Option Pools as a tool back in the late 19th century, but we do.

 The rising sea lifts all ships.
 We launch a new product.
 We sign a new deal.
 We all win.
 We all win.
 Every full-time employee deserves stock options.
 You can have tiers.
 You can do it once, at milestones, or do it every year.
 Startups are a valuation game anyway.
 Creating something out of nothing.
 A snowball of value.
 Growth over profits.
 Risk over forecasting.
 So make your team players in the long game.
-The reason it works is because it’s delayed, and you can’t spend it now.
+The reason it works is that it’s delayed, and you can’t spend it now.
 So you can only dream.
-It’s the big golden carrot in the horizon.
-Some day your gonna take a bite, and it’s gonna be juicy AF.
+It’s the big golden carrot on the horizon.
+Some day you’re gonna take a bite, and it’s gonna be juicy AF.